Mylo19984/twiteer-sentiment-pipeline/README.md

 # Twitter sentiment analysis

-Making the pipeline which will pull twitter data and do the sentiment analysis on tweets.
-Then it will map tweet with stock or crypto coin and send the automatic email to the user with tweet and graph of price history, thus user can check if maybe the stock/crypto is worth buying.
+Making the pipeline which will pull twitter data and perform the sentiment analysis on tweets.
+Then it will map tweet with stock or crypto coin and send the automatic email to the user with tweet and graph of a price history, thus user can check if maybe the stock/crypto is worth buying.

+General idea of the project is to catch if there is correlation of tweets regarding market and stocks/crypto coin prices.

 #### The project is consisted of:
 - python connection (library tweepy) to tweets